-The Parent Company assigned all its rights and obligations to PSTPL (as Assignee) to have a term contract to purchase the Parent Company's crude oil requirements from Saudi Arabian Oil Company ("Saudi Aramco"), based on the latter's standard Far East selling prices.
-The contract is for a period of one year from November 1, 2013 to December 31, 2014 with automatic one-year extensions thereafter unless terminated at the option of either party, upon at least 60 days' written notice.
-Outstanding liabilities of the Parent Company for such purchases are shown as part of "Liabilities for Crude Oil and Petroleum Product Importation" account in the consolidated statements of financial position as of June 30, 2016 and December 31, 2015.
+The Parent Company assigned all its rights and obligations to PSTPL (as Assignee) to have a term contract to purchase the Parent Company's crude oil requirements from Saudi Arabian Oil Company

+("Saudi Aramco"), based on the latter's standard Far East selling prices.
+The contract is from November 1, 2013 to December 31, 2014 with automatic one-year extensions thereafter unless terminated at the option of either party, upon at least 60 days' written notice.
+Outstanding liabilities of the Parent Company for such purchases are shown as part of "Liabilities for Crude Oil and Petroleum Product Importation" account in the consolidated statements of financial position as of September 30, 2016 and December 31, 2015.

 On September 30, 2009, New Ventures Realty Corporation (NVRC) entered into a 30-year lease with Philippine National Oil Company (PNOC) without rent-free period, covering a property which is being used as site for its refinery, commencing January 1, 2010 and ending on December 31, 2039.
 Based on the latest re-appraisal made, the annual rental shall be P138, starting 2012, payable on the 15th day of January each year without the necessity of demand.
 This non-cancelable lease is subject to renewal options and annual escalation clauses of 3% per annum to be applied starting 2013 until the next re-appraisal is conducted.
-The leased premises shall be reappraised in 2017 and every fifth year thereafter in which the new rental rate shall be determined equivalent to 5% of the reappraised value, and still subject to annual escalation clause of 3% for the four years following the re-appraisal.
+The leased premises shall be reappraised in 2017 and every fifth year thereafter in which the new rental rate shall be determined equivalent to 5% of the reappraisal.
 Prior to this agreement, Petron had an outstanding lease agreement on the same property from PNOC.
-Also, as of June 30, 2016, Petron leases other parcels of land from PNOC for its bulk plants and service stations.
+Also, as of September 30, 2016, Petron leases other parcels of land from PNOC for its bulk plants and service stations.